 BOOK YOUR WEDDING FOR 2022

-If you have booked a wedding at the beautiful churches of Fort Augustus or Glengarry for 2020, don’t worry the Minister will be happy to plan forward and discuss another date.
-Although we cannot plan definite dates this year, we hope 2021 will bring good news for everyone.
+Why not consider booking your wedding at the beautiful churches of Fort Augustus or Glengarry for 2022?
+The Minister will be happy to plan forward and discuss your date.
+2022 is now ‘opening up’ and that is good news for everyone.
 You may have been thinking about marrying later in the year.
-Weddings are already being booked in the church diary for 2021.
-We invite you to consider planning your marriage and to sharing your big day together with us in 2021.
-Please do contact the Minister to arrange a time for your special day.
+Weddings are already being booked in the church diary for 2022.
+We invite you to consider planning your marriage and to sharing your big day together with us in 2022.
+Please do contact the Minister to arrange a suitable time for your special day.
 Stay safe!

 Contact: Rev Anthony Jones